zarbanio/zarban-ts/docs/examples/signup-example-docs.md

 ## Response Handling

-The example includes error handling using try/except blocks:
+The example includes error handling using withErrorHandler:

 - On success: Prints a confirmation message and the response messages
-- On failure: Catches `ApiException` and prints the error details
+- On failure: Catches `error` and prints the error details

 ## Expected Output